Quick Scan, a preliminary audit that paves the way for effective EPCs

 Potential benefits for audited businesses include energy performance certificates (“certificats d’économie d’énergie” – CEE), subsidies provided for carrying out energy efficiency works such as installing variable speed drives or insulating steam system components.
 The auditor comes to the company with an analysis toolkit along with models based on similar businesses whose processes Actemium knows thanks to extensive feedback from all the industrial sectors covered by the brand’s business units.

-Quick Scan identifies areas in which savings might be made: “It might find that a pump that always works at 100 % could operate at 50 % or 30 %, or that a measurement of gases exiting a boiler at 190 °C shows potential for recovering heat that could be re-used in the factory,” says Renaux.
+Quick Scan identifies areas in which savings might be made: “It might find that a pump that always works at 100 % could operate at 50 % or 30 %, or that a measurement of gases exiting a boiler at 190 °C shows potential for recovering heat that could be re-used in the factory,” says Lhomoy.

 At the end of the day, the client is given a set of recommendations that can be refined or supplemented with a feasibility study phase if the company does not have access to all of the data on the day in question.
-“Around 70 % of recommendations focus on heat and 30 % on electricity,” adds Renaux.
+“Around 70 % of recommendations focus on heat and 30 % on electricity,” adds Lhomoy.
 Suggested electricity works may involve speed variation, destratification, LED lamp replacement, and capacitor bank, monitoring system or meter installation, etc.

 From a thermal perspective, works could include recovering heat from unit operations in the client process, and servicing all the utilities: boilers, cooling units and air compressors.
-For example, “Compressed air leaks can be corrected in factories by running an additional compressor, which could represent annual savings of up to €40,000,” says Renaux.
+For example, “Compressed air leaks can be corrected in factories by running an additional compressor, which could represent annual savings of up to €40,000,” says Lhomoy.
 The solution is quick – and the savings generated could be just as quick.